jamesmckownbishop/neonatal-mortality-prediction/README.md

 # Neonatal Mortality Prediction

 This project uses public births data to predict neonatal mortality.
 The scripts are all written for Python 3.6.
-Download the scripts to a single folder and run them in the following order on a system with at least 16GB RAM (run times reported on Intel i7-6700 with 16GB RAM):
+To replicate the project results, download the scripts to a single folder and run them in the following order on a system with at least 16GB RAM (run times reported on Intel i7-6700 with 16GB RAM):

 ```Neonatal Mortality Data Preparation.py``` downloads, cleans, and pickles the data; 7.8 minutes